Merge x AI: Demo Day — watch product demos, see how top teams build with Merge, and preview what’s coming soon.

 • System tools monitor company load balancers and notify appropriate personnel of any events or outages based on predetermined criteria.
 Any identified issues are tracked through resolution in accordance with the Incident Response Plan.

 • Merge’s Vendor Risk Management Policy defines a framework for the onboarding and management of the vendor relationship lifecycle.
-The Chief Technology Officer assesses new vendors according to the Vendor Risk Management Policy prior to engaging with the vendor.
+The Security team assesses new vendors according to the Vendor Risk Management Policy prior to engaging with the vendor.

 • Merge’s Vulnerability Management and Patch Program outlines the procedures to identify, assess, and remediate identified vulnerabilities.